lihe/My_English_learning/README.md

-I have decided to stick with love, hate is too great a burden to bear.|8/28/2020 Compared to surviving, everything has to be palced in the second place.|8/29/2020 Do not settle for the life gives you; make life better and build something.|8/30/2020
+I have decided to stick with love, hate is too great a burden to bear.|8/28/2020 Compared to surviving, everything has to be palced in the second place.|8/29/2020 Do not settle for the life gives you; make life better and build something.|8/30/2020 I will not say "Do not weep", for not all tears are an evil.|8/31/2020

 ## Translation
 Translation|Date